Click here to see photos from our recent Natural Building workshop in Kenya.

 Taught by Sasha Rabin, Paul Swenson, and Betty Seaman

-Taught by Sasha Rabin
+Taught By Lasse Holmes, with Sasha Rabin

 See the Workshop Page for more details